Red-Fairy/CV-Project-22Fall/README.md

-This is the official repository for our PKU Computer Vision Project (22 Fall).
+This is the official repository of the final project for *PKU Computer Vision (22 Fall)* of team **Champion Chimps**.
 Our project involves three tasks:
 - Chimp detection
 - Chimp identification
 - Chimp 2D pose estimation